Day 4: Sapporo – Asahikawa

 The facilities within Hanayuuka were pretty limited, so we took the free shuttle bus to the more luxurious Yuku No Sato.
 Since Hanayuuka and Yuku No Sato were under the same hotel group (Tsuruga group), guests of Hanayuuka could use all the facilities at Yuku No Sato.

-And of course, we went to use the onsen here which was waaayyyyy better than the one at Hanayuuka.
+And of course, we went to use the onsen at Yuku no Sato too.
+Which was waaayyyyy better than the one at Hanayuuka.
 (The onsen at Hanayuuka was super sad, I didn’t even bother going.)

 After warming up in the onsen, we ventured out to the shopping streets and Ainu Folk Village just outside Yuku No Sato before taking the shuttle bus back to Hanayuuka for dinner.